KilledByAPixel/LittleJS/README.md

 To rebuild the engine you must first run ```npm install``` to setup the necessary npm dependencies.
 Then call ```npm run build``` to build the engine.

-The starter example project also includes a node js file [build.js](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/starter/build.js) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT Zip.
+The starter example project also includes a node js file [build.js](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/starter/build.js) that compresses everything into a tiny zip file using Google Closure, UglifyJS, and ECT Zip.

 ## Engine Source Code